Who We Are

 +39 (340) 978-3337 (UTC+1)

 Callie Pople is Futurepast’s Business Development Manager.
 Callie manages Futurepast’s training programs, undertakes research assignments for Futurepast clients, and oversees sales and marketing.
 Callie graduated from the University of Arizona with a Bachelor of Science degree in Environmental Studies and a minor in Marketing.

-Callie is responsible for the administration of both online and instructor-led training at Futurepast.
+Callie is responsible for the administration of both instructor-led training at Futurepast.
 She applies instructional design techniques to help Futurepast instructors deliver high quality and effective training curricula.

 Callie is an environmental professional with a passion for sustainability.
 She worked with Momentum Recycling in Salt Lake City, Utah, to develop and audit waste management systems and implement recycling for businesses, non-profits, and government entities.
 Callie is also an educator with experience developing environmental curricula and programs.
 She uses social media platforms and networking to advance environmental communication objectives.